undotcom/home-assistant-audio-speaker-v2/README.md

 So this is my boot strap option with a commitment to remain open source.
 I am specifically creating speakers for use exclusively with Home Assistant and based on existing off-the-shelf speaker models that can be easily modified by the DIYer.
 For those individuals who would prefer to purchase a speaker fully assembled and tested, well...that's the market I'd like to help with...I want to be the RATGDO of the Sonos market space.

-My commercial site will be [GetHouseWaves.com]() with contact forms and details to order direct.
+My commercial site [GetHouseWaves.com](https://gethousewaves.com/) with details to order fully assembled and tested.

-And at least initially, I will be selling through Etsy and will add links here when they are ready.

 ---